DC Travel Guide | Things to Do

 National Geographic Museum

-Housed on the first floor of the National Geographic Society downtown, this museum hosts exhibits that are often hands-on and high-tech.
-As you’d expect from the esteemed century-old society, shows focus on science, nature, history, and global cultures, with lots of child-friendly features.
+Part of the National Geographic Society, this museum will host exhibits that are often hands-on and high-tech.
+As you’d expect from the esteemed 124-year-old society, programs focus on science, nature, space, history, and culture, with lots of child-friendly features.

 United States Botanic Garden

-One of the oldest botanic gardens in the country, this giant “national greenhouse” on the Mall consists of three parts: a conservatory containing more than 4,000 plants, the National Garden outside, and Bartholdi Park across the street.
-Built in 1933, the conservatory features almost 30,000 square feet of space and includes an orchid court, a desert garden, a seasonal children’s garden with activities, and an oversize jungle area in the center with a viewing balcony from which to observe the tropical plants and vines.
+Another indoor/outdoor spot, this giant “national greenhouse” on the Mall was initially conceived in 1816, and opened to the public in 1850.
+One of the oldest botanic gardens in the country and set on three acres, the gardens consist of three parts: a conservatory containing more than 44,000 plants, the National Garden outside, and Bartholdi Park across the street.
+Built in 1933, the conservatory features almost 30,000 square feet of space and includes an orchid court, a desert garden, a children’s garden with activities, and an oversize jungle area in the center with a viewing balcony from which to observe the tropical plants and vines.

 The National Garden includes a rose garden and an amphitheater made from the marble steps of the Capitol’s old east portico, a butterfly garden, and a water garden dedicated to the First Ladies of the United States, while Bartholdi Park has a spectacular, recently restored fountain as its centerpiece.